asyml/texar/examples/bert/README.md

 ## Use other datasets/tasks

 `bert_classifier_main.py` also support other datasets/tasks.
-To do this, specify a different value to the `--task` flag, and use `prepare_data.py` to create data of preparation and data configuration file, then use the corresponding data configuration file.
+To do this, specify a different value to the `--task` flag when running [data preparation](https://github.com/TomNong/texar/tree/bert-add-TFrecord-module-refined/examples/bert#prepare-data).

 For example, use the following commands to download the SST (Stanford Sentiment Treebank) dataset and run for sentence classification.
+Make sure to specify the correct data path and other info in the data configuration file.
 ```
 python data/download_glue_data.py --tasks=SST
 python prepare_data.py --task=SST